rajatsonibkn2002/Basic-Programming-Problems/README.md

 # Basic-Programming-Problems

-In this repository I am uploading solutions of problems that come under "Basic Programming Problems" tab on HackerEarth and all the solutions are uploaded in C language.
+In this repository, I am uploading solutions of problems that come under "Basic Programming Problems" tab on HackerEarth and all the solutions are uploaded in C and C++ language.